 The protagonist of “The Minister’s Black Veil,” Hooper is a young, mild-mannered preacher in the town of Milford.
-However, one day, without giving an explicit reason, he begins wearing a black veil that covers his… (read full character analysis)
+However, one day, without giving an explicit reason, he begins wearing a black veil that covers his… read analysis of Reverend Hooper

 Elizabeth is Hooper’s fiancée at the beginning of the story.
 After he begins wearing his veil, she is the only person in Milford who isn’t immediately afraid of him.
-When Hooper refuses to… (read full character analysis)
+When Hooper refuses to… read analysis of Elizabeth

 Mr. Joseph Moody

 Another clergyman who wears a veil.
 Hawthorne explains that Moody, a minister of a town in Maine, does so because he accidentally killed his friend as a young man.
 Hawthorne adds, cryptically, that Hooper’s veil has a different meaning than Moody’s.

 Reverend Clark, a young priest from the nearby town of Westbury, is standing by Hooper’s bedside when he dies.
 He asks Hooper what crime caused him to hide his face, and listens in shock and amazement to Hooper’s response.